drabdanoo/tabibak-app/CUSTOM_CLAIMS_GUIDE.md

 ## Step 5: Update Your App Files

-Your patient.html, doctor.html, and admin.html files should check roles:
+Your patient.html and doctor.html files should check roles (admin functionality moved to CLI):

 ```javascript
 // Example role checking